Bruiser (bull): Season summary

-Season 2018
+2018 Season

-One of the next record within Bruiser's reach this season is Little Yellow Jacket's PBR record of three consecutive World Champion Bull titles.
+One of the next record within Bruiser's reach this season was Little Yellow Jacket's PBR record of three consecutive World Champion Bull titles.
 He was voted the top bull three consecutive years (2002–2004) as the PBR used to decide its World Champion Bull by a vote of its top bull riders.
-Bruiser has won his two titles by the sum of bull scores and performance at the PBR World FInals in the last two seasons.
-If Bruiser wins the title this year, he will tie Little Yellow Jacket's record.
-According to Lambert, he has already entered an elite category having won two titles in the PBR and the PRCA Bucking Bull of the Year.
-"If Bruiser does it this year, it is better than Little Yellow Jacket because he also has won a PRCA Bull of the Year, he has been the top bull at the NFR and at the PBR Finals, and he has won an ABBI championship," Lambert said.
+Bruiser had won his two titles by the sum of bull scores and performance at the PBR World Finals in the last two seasons.
+If Bruiser won the title this year, he would tie Little Yellow Jacket's record.
+According to Lambert, he had already entered an elite category having won two titles in the PBR and the PRCA Bucking Bull of the Year.
+"If Bruiser does it this year, it is better than Little Yellow Jacket because he also has won a PRCA Bull of the Year.
+He has been the top bull at the NFR and at the PBR Finals, and he has won an ABBI championship," Lambert said.
 "He is not as rank as Bushwacker, but neither is Little Yellow Jacket or any other bull in the history of bulls."
 Bushwacker is the only other bull to win three PBR titles in 2011, 2013, and 2014.
 Bushwacker also won the ABBI championship.
 Bruiser and Pearl Harbor start this season as the favorites to win the title.

 On January 21, in Oklahoma City, Oklahoma, at a PBR Unleash the Beast Series (UTB) event, Express Employment Professionals Invitational at the Chesapeake Energy Arena, in the Championship Round, Ryan Dirteater rode Bruiser in a qualified ride for a career-high 93.25 points.
-Dirteater considered it a revenge ride for Bruiser's buck off of him in the 2017 PBR World FInals.
+Dirteater considered it a revenge ride for Bruiser's buck off of him in the 2017 PBR World Finals.
 Bruiser was marked 45.50 bull points in his season debut.
 Dirteater won the event thanks to his ride on Bruiser.

 On Saturday night, February 3, in Anaheim, California, at a PBR (UTB) event, the Anaheim Invitational, Cody Nance rode Bruiser for 88.75 points to obtain a qualified ride in the Championship Round.
 Bruiser was marked an average score of 44.25 for a bull of his calibre.
 Nance won the Championship Round and the event after Bruiser was his third qualified ride that weekend.

 In February, at a PRCA event, the San Antonio Stock Show & Rodeo, in San Antonio, Texas, Bruiser rebounded after Nance's ride by bucking off two bull riders.
-In Round 2 he bucked off Chase Dougherty in 7.09 seconds and was marked 46.50 bull points.
-In Round 3 he bucked off Tate Smith in 3.70 seconds for a bull score of 45.00 points.
+In Round 2, he bucked off Chase Dougherty in 7.09 seconds and was marked 46.50 bull points.
+In Round 3, he bucked off Tate Smith in 3.70 seconds for a bull score of 45.00 points.